 Howell, G. (1833-1910) (in small collection)

-Ernest Jones (1819-1869) was a prominent figure in the Chartist movement.
+Ernest Jones was a prominent figure in the Chartist movement.
 He wrote numerous poems and novels, including the Battle Day, the Revolt of Hindostan, the Maid of Warsaw, Woman’s Wrongs and the Painter of Florence.
-This collection consists of correspondence and newspaper cuttings about Jones.
+This collection consists of correspondence and newspaper cuttings about Jones from 1851 to 1930.

-Layfield Committee see Committee of Enquiry into Local Government Finance
+Layfield Committee see Committee of Inquiry into Local Government Finance

 Lindemann, F.A. see Lord Cherwell